-- (1) All of the outstanding equity awards are stock options granted under and subject to the terms of the 2013 Plan, described below under "-Incentive Award Plans."
+(1) All of the outstanding equity awards are stock options granted under and subject to the terms of the 2013 Plan, described below under "- Incentive Award Plans."
 The vesting of each equity award is subject to the executive's continuous service with us through the applicable vesting dates.
 Each of our named executive officers' employment agreements entitles them to accelerated vesting of all outstanding equity awards upon a qualifying termination in connection with or following a change in control of our company.
 For additional discussion, please see "-Employment Arrangements with our Named Executive Officers" above.
-(2) Each option award vests over four years with 25% vesting on the first anniversary of the vesting commencement date and the - (2) Each option award vests over four years with 25% vesting on the first anniversary of the vesting commencement date and the remainder vesting in equal monthly installments thereafter.
-All of the option awards were granted with a per share exercise price equal to the fair market value of one share of Old eFFECTOR common stock on the date of grant. - (3) In connection with the Business Combination, and pursuant to the Merger Agreement, each outstanding option to purchase shares of eFFECTOR common stock was converted into an option to purchase shares of our Common Stock equal to the number of shares subject to such option

-- prior to the consummation of the Business Combination multiplied by 0.09657 (rounded down to the nearest share), with the per share exercise price equal to the exercise price divided by 0.09657 (rounded up to the nearest cent).
-Such converted options shall remain subject to the same terms and conditions as set forth under the applicable option award prior to the conversion. - (4) The market value was computed using \$8.28 per share, which is the closing price per share of our Common Stock on December 31, 2021 - (5) Represents the Earn-Out Shares each named executive officer is eligible to receive with respect to outstanding stock options held by the executive as of the consummation of the Business Combination, if a Triggering Event occurs within the Earn-Out Period, and the executive continues to provide services through the time of such Triggering Event.
-The Earn-Out Shares will also be earned and issuable in the event of a change in control during the Earn-Out Period that results in the holders of our Common Stock receiving a per-share price equal to or in excess of \$20.00.
-The Earn-Out Shares are described above under "-Equity-Based Incentive Awards."
+- (2) Each option award vests over four years with 25% vesting on the first anniversary of the vesting commencement date and the remainder vesting in equal monthly installments thereafter, with the exception of the January 20, 2022 grants which vest in equal monthly installments for four years, and the June 20, 2022 grants which vests over two years with 50% vesting on the first anniversary of the vesting commencement date and the remainder vesting in equal monthly installments thereafter. - (3) The market value was computed using \$0.43 per share, which is the closing price per share of our common stock on December 30, 2022, the last trading day of 2022. - (4) Represents the Earn-Out Shares each named executive officer is eligible to receive with respect to outstanding stock options held by the executive as of the consummation of the Business Combination, if a Triggering Event occurs within the Earn-Out Period, and the executive continues to provide services through the time of such Triggering Event.
+The Earn-Out Shares will also be earned and issuable in the event of a change in control during the Earn-Out Period that results in the holders of our common stock receiving a per-share price equal to or in excess of \$20.00.
+The Earn-Out Shares are described above under "-Equity-Based Incentive Awards." - (5) In connection with Dr. Patel's termination, his outstanding vested stock options were amended to provide that they will remain exercisable until April 1, 2023. - (6) In connection with Ms. McNulty's termination, her outstanding vested stock options were amended to provide that they will remain exercisable until July 15, 2024.